-We were sitting there, making our post-ice cave cup of tea when the gas spluttered and died.
+We were sitting there in France, making a cup of tea when the gas spluttered and died.
 “Not a problem,” we thought.
 “We have another bottle…”

 It took about 20 seconds for the light bulb to go off, but go off it did.